 If you had issues staying warm while set up near your vehicle.
 Had to cheat to get warm.
 Found you need something additional.
 I would seriously consider not proceeding at this time.

-Many first timers to this trip don’t want to make the investment, go cheaper, and end up sleeping cold.
-Not wise if you are hitting it during a “cold” spell.
+Many first timers don’t want to make the investment, go cheaper, and end up sleeping cold.
+Not wise if you are hitting a trail during a “cold” spell.

-The flips side of that someone goes cheap on a warmer bag.
-Then the thing feels like you hauled a boat anchor along!
+The flips side of that… someone goes cheap on a warmer bag.
+But that warmth came with a lot heavier bag weight.
+That thing might feel like you hauled a boat anchor along!

 I have used many different sleeping bags over many years.
 Regardless of price, quality, material, style, brand, etc. I find the temperature rating of the bag to be kind of misleading.
 At least from what I experience as comfort.
 By about 20°F.

 I have tried sleeping any conceivable way someone recommends.
-With thermals, with socks, no clothes, etc. I sleep solo.
-Those sleeping double, and can share body heat, may find this to be different for them?
+With thermals, with socks, no clothes, insulating pads, etc. I sleep solo.
+Those sleeping double, and can share body heat….. may find this to be different for them?

 Once I get the temperature rating I want.
 I start comparing weight, and the ability to keep you warm if the bag gets wet.